 Paul Scraton looks at Germany’s rocky road to reunification…

-Two weeks after the fall of the Berlin Wall the West German Chancellor Helmut Kohl announced a ten-point plan that was aimed at bringing ever closer cooperation between the two Germanys in the direction of an eventual reunification.
-So the intention, at least from Kohl’s position, was clear, but within his plan there was no timetable included and there were plenty of people on both sides – not to mention outside of Germany – for whom a united Germany was certainly not an inevitable or even desirable outcome.
+Two weeks after the fall of the Berlin Wall, the West German Chancellor Helmut Kohl announced a ten-point plan that was aimed at bringing ever closer cooperation between the two Germanys in the direction of an eventual reunification.
+Hence the intention, at least from Kohl’s perspective, was clear.
+But there was no timetable included in his plan and there were plenty of people on both sides—not to mention outside of Germany—for whom a united Germany was certainly not an inevitable or even desirable outcome.

 In the GDR, many of the dissidents who had taken to the streets of Leipzig, Dresden and beyond calling for reform were not necessarily convinced that incorporation into the existing Federal Republic of Germany was what they were protesting for.
-In the FRG, as the extent of the economic collapse of East Germany – accelerated by events on the ground – became apparent, there were the first questions were asked of how much any likely reunification was going to cost.
-And in the corridors of power in London and Paris there was a certain trepidation, if not outright hostility, to the notion of a single, unified Germany at the heart of Europe.
+In the FRG, as the extent of the economic collapse of East Germany—accelerated by events on the ground—became apparent, the first questions were asked about how much any likely reunification was going to cost.
+And in the corridors of power in London and Paris there was a certain trepidation, if not outright hostility, to the notion of a unified Germany once again at the heart of Europe.

 “We didn’t want an accession; we wanted a cooperation of equals with a new constitution and a new anthem.
 We wanted symbols of a real, collective new beginning.
 But others got their way.”

-The victorious Allies – USA, Britain, France and the Soviet Union – maintained formalised rights in the country, not least in Berlin where the western half of the city remained a military occupation zone distinct from the Federal Republic.
-The Western Allies felt the same way about the eastern half of city, regardless of how many times the GDR regime declared it “Berlin: Hauptstadt der DDR”.
+The victorious Allies (USA, Britain, France and the Soviet Union) maintained formalised rights in the country, not least in Berlin where the western half of the city remained a military occupation zone distinct from the Federal Republic.
+The Western Allies felt the same way about the eastern half of the city—regardless of how many times the GDR regime declared it “Berlin: Hauptstadt der DDR”.

-This meant that any agreement on the future of a united Germany had to be agreed with the four occupying powers, leading to the “Two-plus-Four” talks which began in May 1990 between representatives of Britain, France, USA and the USSR and the Foreign Ministers of the two German states to resolve the status of the Allies in Germany.
-A few weeks later the two Germanys signed a treaty of economic and social union, and by July the Deutschmark was the sole currency on both sides of the border.
+This meant that any agreement on the future of a united Germany had to be agreed with the four occupying powers, leading to the “Two-plus-Four” talks which began in May 1990 between representatives of the Allies and the Foreign Ministers of the two German states to resolve the status of the former in Germany.
+A few weeks later, the two Germanys signed a treaty of economic and social union, and by July the Deutschmark was the sole currency on both sides of the border.

 “I still believe, as I did in the past, that we shouldn’t have annexed East Germany in that overhasty way.
 It’s absurd that we missed such a huge opportunity.
 We should not have stifled that moment, in which, after two dictatorships, democratic self-awareness blossomed in those four famous words: “We are the people!”
 Before long, the country and its industry were liquidated, while the Treuhand sold off its assets for next to nothing.
 During the long postwar period, those 17 million people (in East Germany) had to bear alone the main burden of a war that was waged and lost by all Germans.”

-This is Günther Grass, Nobel Prize winner and arguably Germany’s greatest living writer speaking in an interview in 2010, twenty years after reunification.
+The above is a quote from Günter Grass, Nobel Prize winner and, at the time, one of Germany’s greatest living writers, speaking in an interview in 2010, twenty years after reunification.
 Whatever else Grass might be or think, his opinion of the reunification process and its aftermath is not an uncommon one.
 And whilst former East Germans might agree with Grass about the “liquidation” of the country and its industry, there have been plenty of grumbles by former West Germans about the “price” of reunification, especially in the solidarity payments made by former West German states to the new Bundesländer that once were part of the GDR.

 In 2012 Joachim Gauck became the President of the Federal Republic of Germany and, alongside Chancellor Merkel, this meant that the two highest political offices in the land were held by former East Germans.
 But despite these two powerful symbols of reunification, there remains a division on the ground, both in reality and in the perceptions of the people.